jbcodeforce/aws-studies/docs/infra/security.md

 * IAM helps us to define users (physical person), groups and roles, and permissions (policies).

 ![](./images/security/iam-groups.png)
+* Each account has a root user.
+Root user access should be set up to use MFA and complex password.
+Do not delete root user.
 * Do not use root user, but create user and always use them when login. `jerome`, `aws-jb`  and `mathieu` are users.
 * Administrator users are part of an admin group with admin priviledges, like `AdministratorAccess`.
 * Assign users to groups (`admin` and `developers`) and assign policies to groups and not to individual user.